-The purpose of the cultural competency plan is to develop a system that can effectively provide services to children and families of all cultures, races, ethnic backgrounds, and religions in a manner that recognizes, values, affirms, and respects the worth of the children and families and protects and preserves the dignity of each.
+The purpose of the cultural competence plan is to develop a system that can effectively provide services to children and families of all cultures, races, ethnic backgrounds, and religions in a manner that recognizes values, affirms, and respects the worth of the children and families and protects and preserves the dignity of each.
 NMCAA believes that by addressing the cultural and linguistic needs of our children and families, it will improve access to health care, quality of education and better school readiness outcomes.
-It is important to value the culture, ethnicity, race and religion in the delivery of services that NMCAA provides to ensure a comprehensive and coordinated plan that includes interventions on levels of policy and procedure making, program administration and evaluation, and most importantly quality programming for all enrolled in the program.
+It is important to value the culture, ethnicity, race, and religion in the delivery of services that NMCAA provides to ensure a comprehensive and coordinated plan that includes interventions on levels of policy and procedures making, program administration and evaluation, and most importantly quality programming for all enrolled in the program.

-NMCAA has many partnerships that help to ensure the cultural competency plan is executed.
+NMCAA has many partnerships that help to ensure the cultural competence plan is executed.
 The agency works with four Intermediate School Districts in its service area.
-Each ISD brings a unique support, based on their resources and capacity.
+Each ISD brings unique support, based on their resources and capacity.
 They provide special education services to ensure all children receive educational experiences based on their needs.
+They also provide Early Childhood Specialists who complete observations in the classrooms.
+They monitor that the cultures of the classroom are represented, and activities are planned to support these cultures.

+The Resource Center provides resources and support through trainings that are offered in the 10 different counties NMCAA serves.
 NMCAA provides programs with the resources they need to purchase classroom materials and equipment to support the plan.
-There are activities planned through language experiences, creating food from different cultures, celebrations, books, and dolls so that currently enrolled children and families are reflected in the lesson plan experiences each week.
-Often the family's culture is represented in the activities and we encourage parents to visit the classroom to implement the activity ideas they shared.
+There are activities planned through language experiences, creating food from different cultures, celebrations, books, dolls so that currently enrolled children and families are reflected in the lesson plan experiences each week.
+The parents/guardians have a section on the lesson plan where staff reach out to them to get ideas to support the study that is taking place that week.
+Many times, the family's culture is represented in the activities, and we encourage parents/guardians to visit the classroom to implement the activity ideas they shared.